verdond2/basis/README.md

 ##Cusomization

 The gulpfile contains a series of variables which can be modified to change various aspects of your build.
 Change the following to suit your project needs.
+The most important thing to remember to change is the *baseUrl*

 ```
 var baseUrl = '<%= site_url %>'; // Local Development URL for BrowserSync.
 Change as-needed. e.g http://website:8888